restsharp/RestSharp/docs/usage/exceptions.md

 # Error Handling

-If there is a network transport error (network is down, failed DNS lookup, etc), `RestResponse.ResponseStatus` will be set to `ResponseStatus.Error`, otherwise it will be `ResponseStatus.Completed`.
+If there is a network transport error (network is down, failed DNS lookup, etc), or any kind of server error (except 404), `RestResponse.ResponseStatus` will be set to `ResponseStatus.Error`, otherwise it will be `ResponseStatus.Completed`.

 If an API returns a 404, `ResponseStatus` will still be `Completed`.
 If you need access to the HTTP status code returned you will find it at `RestResponse.StatusCode`.
 The `Status` property is an indicator of completion independent of the API error handling.